earnmomey786-cloud/crm210/replit.md

 The application features a soft pastel design with a grayish-blue background, light gray-blue cards, and subtle shadows.
 It utilizes rounded corners (16px) and Inter font for a calm, friendly, and professional aesthetic.
 The property detail page is structured with a 5-tab navigation system: "Datos Generales", "Adquisición", "Gastos", "Contratos", and "Cálculos" for clear separation and improved user experience.
 Color-coded badges indicate property types (Imputación - pink, Alquiler - mint, Mixta - yellow/cream).

 ### Technical Implementations
 The system is a full-stack TypeScript application.
 The frontend uses React 18, Wouter for routing, TanStack Query for server state management, and React Hook Form with Zod for form validation.
 UI components are built with Shadcn/ui (on Radix UI primitives) and styled using Tailwind CSS.
 The backend is an Express.js application following a RESTful API design, with Zod for request validation.
-Data persistence is handled by PostgreSQL, accessed via Drizzle ORM and the Neon serverless driver.
+Data persistence is handled by PostgreSQL (Supabase), accessed via Drizzle ORM and the standard node-postgres driver.

 ### Feature Specifications
 Key functionalities include: